tanishqkancharla/moonrise-tk/README.md

 ### Hi there 👋

-I'm a student at Carnegie Mellon University studying physics 🔭 and computer science 💻.
-In my free time, I play frisbee 🥏.
+I'm a web developer currently looking for my next opportunity.
+I studied physics and computer science at Carnegie Mellon University.

+In my free time, I love playing frisbee 🥏 and making lattes.

 This repository contains some random thoughts of mine.
 I'm currently working on an interface to display them.

-If you'd like to reach out to me, the best way is through my email (tkanchar@andrew.cmu.edu).
+If you'd like to reach out to me, the best way is through my email (tkanchar@alumni.cmu.edu).
 If you'd like to learn more about me, my website is [moonrise.tk](https://moonrise.tk)

 <!--